mpv-player/mpv/DOCS/man/en/options.rst

     Seek to byte position.
 Useful for playback from CD-ROM images or VOB files with junk at the beginning.
 See also ``--start``.

+--screen=<default|0-32>
+    In multi-monitor configurations (i.e. a single desktop that spans across multiple displays) this option tells mpv which screen to display the movie on.

+    This option doesn't always work.
+In these cases, try to use ``--geometry`` to position the window explicitly.

+    *NOTE (X11)*: this option does not work properly with all window managers.

+    See also ``--fs-screen``.

 --screenshot-format=<type>
     Set the image file type used for saving screenshots.